gskril/local-evm-accounting/README.md

 A simple portfolio tracker for EVM accounts that gets data exclusively from user-provided RPC endpoints.
 The program explicity doesn't care about transaction history to reduce complexity and maximize privacy.

-Uses [Check The Chain](https://github.com/NaniDAO/ctc) or [1inch Spot Price Aggregator](https://portal.1inch.dev/documentation/contracts/spot-price-aggregator/introduction) to get asset values.
+Uses the [1inch Spot Price Aggregator](https://portal.1inch.dev/documentation/contracts/spot-price-aggregator/introduction) to get asset values.

 For more complex portfolio tracking and tax preparation, use [Rotki](https://rotki.com/).